mblaszczykowski/concurrent-java-simulation/README.md

-# Concurrent-Programming-project-in-Java
+# Concurrent Programming simulation in Java
-> Project for Concurrent Programming subject at Military University of Technology in Warsaw
+> Assignment for Concurrent Programming / Simulation subject at the Military University of Technology in Warsaw

 ### Problem: Workshop
 Assumptions: